BrendenEum/2023-gain-loss-attention/README.md

 In previous iterations of code, I ran dozens of parameter recovery (PR) tests on simplified versions of models in this paper.
 For instance, the original aDDM, the additive aDDM, range-normalized aDDM, and so on.
 If you want to see that stuff, check out an older version of the main branch on github (3/12/24).
 That earlier analysis has helped me narrow down the set of models I want to test without the massive computation time that the next set of models will require.

-Now, I will be doing parameter recovery exercises for 3 models:
+Now, I will be doing parameter recovery exercises for the 3 model listed below.
+The idea is to generate data using one model, but go through the fitting pipeline with all three models, and see if the model with the highest posterior probability is the one that generated the data.
 1.  standard aDDM with collapsing bounds (drift, noise, multiplicative attentional bias, starting point bias, collapse rate)
 2.  additive aDDM with collapsing bounds (drift, noise, additive attentional bias, starting point bias, collapse rate)
 3. reference-dependent aDDM with collapsing bounds (drift, noise, multiplicative attentional bias, starting point bias, collapse rate, reference point)